-Tonight was the first time I visited my Oma (read as grandma) since she arrived at the Olathe Hospice House yesterday afternoon.
-It’s been a long, painful journey since her strokes in April 2016, and now we are nearing the end.
-The end of the life of this wonderful, brilliant, kind-hearted, courageous, beautiful woman who enriched us with her unconditional love.
-Seeing her resting peacefully as her body continues to wither away is heart-wrenching, and yet as I sat next to her I could see her continue to fight.
-She was fighting to signal she could hear me and fighting to show me that she loved me and would miss me too.
-Whether it be in the way she raised her arm, twitched her leg, slightly opened her eyes or applied pressure to my hand – I knew she could hear me.
+Tonight was the first time I visited my Oma in hospice.
+It’s been a long, painful journey since her strokes in April 2016, and now the end is near.
+The end of this wonderful, brilliant, kind-hearted, courageous, beautiful woman who enriched us all.
+As she laid there, I could see her continue to fight.
+She was fighting to signal she could hear me.
+Whether it was the way she raised her arm, twitched her leg, slightly opened her eyes or applied pressure to my hand.

-This is the first time I’ve lost a family member I was extremely close with, and it’s also my first time in a hospice house.
-I can see why this is where many people spend their last days on Earth: the feeling of consolation is undeniable.
-I felt comfortable unloading the waterworks because I knew everyone around me felt the same way I did: heartbroken.
-Losing someone you love is the hardest thing you’ll ever have to face because all you can think about is how you will proceed without them.
-It’s difficult when you come to the realization that life won’t ever be the same again, but a small part of you hopes that over time things might become easier and you’ll gain some well-needed peace.
+I’ve never lost a family member I was exceptionally close to and I’d never spent time in a hospice house.
+I can see why a lot of people spend their last days here – it’s safe.
+I felt comfortable crying because I knew everyone there felt heartbroken, too.
+Losing someone you love is the hardest thing you’ll face because all you can think about is how you’ll live without them.
+Life will never be the same again, but a small part hopes that things will eventually get easier.

-Tonight as I was sitting next to her bed, holding her hand and choking back tears as I told her the contents of my heart, I thought about all the milestones she’s been present for: graduations, birthdays, boyfriends, accomplishments, plays… and then I thought about all the milestones yet to come like landing my first job, getting married, having children.
+Tonight as I was sitting next to her bed, holding her hand and choking back tears, I told her what was in my heart.
+I thought about the milestones she’d been there for graduations, birthdays, accomplishments, plays.
+Then I thought about future milestones like landing my first job, getting married and having children.
 She won’t be here to celebrate with me, tell me I look beautiful in my dress or hold her first great-grandchild.

 It was then that I said to her, “I know you won’t physically be here, but I know you’ll have a front-row seat in Heaven where you can cheer me on like you’ve been doing for me my entire life.”

-Then she pushed back on my hand, and I knew that was her sign that she was listening and agreeing with me.
+Then she pushed back on my hand, and I knew she was listening.

-My boyfriend recently told me about a homily he once heard at a Catholic Mass.
-He said it stuck with him over the years because of the powerful message it contained: life is like a river.
-Life’s river constantly flows, changes and adapts to its surroundings, but it never flows backwards.
-Sometimes it flows smoothly beneath clear, blue skies, while other times it’s filled with jagged, sharp rocks and violent rapids.
-The main point is that however many years we have to flow on this Earth, we’ll all go over a waterfall at some point.
-It’s crucial to remember, however, that rivers do not stop after a waterfall.
-They pool up at the base and begin flowing again.
+My boyfriend recently told me about a homily he heard at Mass.
+He said it stuck with him over the years because of its powerful message: life is like a river.
+Life’s river flows, changes and adapts to its surroundings, but it never flows backward.
+Sometimes it flows smoothly and other times the water is choppy because of jagged rocks.
+The point is, however, many years we have to flow on this Earth, we’ll all go over a waterfall at some point.
+It’s crucial to remember, however, rivers do not stop after a waterfall.
+Rivers pool up at the base and start flowing again.
 When I heard this analogy, I compared the waterfall to my Oma’s death.
-Even when her river goes over that inevitable waterfall and her earthly life ends, there will be a whole new life waiting for her at the bottom.
+Even when her river goes over that waterfall and her life ends, there will be a whole new life waiting for her at the bottom.